sepehr/giteroids/readme.md

 Check out that file for a list of available aliases.

-## Shell Aliases
+## Shell Aliases & Helpers
 If command line is your main interface with git, you have to be lazy as me.
-The `giteroids.aliases` file include a set of short git shorthands. `gs` for `git status` kind, you get the idea.
+The `giteroids/shell` file includes a set of git shorthands as aliases & helper functions. `gs` for `git status` kind, `git mr` for opening a Gitlab MR & such, you get the idea.

 ### Installation
 Source it into your favorite shell configuration.
 For example:

 ```
 # .zshrc
-[ -f "path/to/giteroids/giteroids.aliases" ] && source "path/to/giteroids/giteroids.aliases"
+[ -f "path/to/giteroids/shell" ] && source "path/to/giteroids/shell"
 ```